containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

     balloon(s).
   - `preferPerNamespaceBalloon`: if `true`, containers in the same namespace will be placed in the same balloon(s).
-On the other hand, containers in different namespaces are preferrably placed in different balloons.
+On the other hand, containers in different namespaces are preferably placed in different balloons.
 The default is `false`: namespace has no effect on choosing the balloon of this type.
   - `preferNewBalloons`: if `true`, prefer creating new balloons over